jaiswal88845/my-app/my-app-frontend/README.md

 npm run build
 This will generate an optimized build in the dist directory.

-# Contributing
-Contributions are welcome!
-If you find any issues or have suggestions for improvement, please open an issue or submit a pull request.

 # License
 This project is licensed under the MIT License.